andymckay/readmes/first-questions.md

 Getting to know each other:

+- Let me tell you about my story, if you don't already know.
 - Tell me about your story: how did you get here?
 - What makes you grumpy?
 - How will I know when you are grumpy?